 # An incredibly moving essay from historian Jill Lepore about being a mother and a writer, and the bonds between women.
 “My best friend left her laptop to me in her will.
 Twenty years later, I turned it on and began my inquest.”

 # An uplifting story by Mary Hui on Hong Kong’s domestic workers who “squeeze in training runs before the crack of dawn or late at night, and find creative ways to turn their household duties into training opportunities”.

 # On the heels of neighbourly spats like this, here’s a detailed New Naratif piece comparing hawker food and culture in Malaysia and Singapore.
 (I had actually pitched the same idea to another food-centric publication, but they didn’t bite!)

 Something to tickle your funny bone

-Until next time, catch up on past letters here.
+And before you go, catch up on past letters here.

 Questions, thoughts, story/travel ideas